RahulBhammarker/online-survey/README.md

-# OnlineSurvey
+# Online Survey

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `ng build` or `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` or `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+It will also generate unit test coverage report.
+To see the coverage report open the index file located at `coverage/index.html` in the borwser.

+## Project Documentation

+This project is setup with the automated documentaion.
+To generate the automated documents run `npm run generate-docs` this will generate the project documents under the `documentation/` directory.

+Generated documentation can be seen by launching `index.html` from generated coverage folder in your browser.
+You can also serve documentation on local server just run `npm run serve-docs` and open : `http://127.0.0.1:8080`